Nootropic profile

 A polyphenol-rich spice extract containing cinnamaldehyde and procyanidins with neuroprotective properties - research shows improved hippocampal function, enhanced brain insulin sensitivity, and reduced neuroinflammation, with Ceylon cinnamon preferred for its lower coumarin content.

-The key benefits of Cinnamon Extract include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Cinnamon Extract are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.